 Keep in mind that once you stop using the pill, you’ll need to use another form of contraception to protect yourself against unplanned pregnancy and that only barrier contraceptives, such as condoms, can protect you from sexually transmitted infections.

-Because birth control pills have a direct effect on your hormones, you might notice some significant hormonal shifts occuring after you stop taking the pills.
+Because birth control pills have a direct effect on your hormones, you might notice some significant hormonal shifts occurring after you stop taking the pills.
 Post-pill side effects are often similar to those right before a period, and may include cramps, bloating and mood swings – but keep in mind that these can be more intense than your average PMS episode on the pill.

 Some women also develop pregnancy-like symptoms, such as nausea and breast tenderness.
 The intense hormonal shifts might also invoke memories of those tumultuous teen years by bringing back bouts of acne to plague you for a few months until your hormones settle back to normal.